danyx23/elm-uuid/README.md

 Disclaimer: If you use this Library to generate Uuids, please be advised that it does not use a cryptographically secure pseudo random number generator.
-While Random.PCG is a definite improvement over Elms native RNG, depending on your use case the randomness provided may not be enough.
-The period of the underlying random generator is high, so creating lot's of random UUIDs on one client is fine, but please be aware that since the initial random seed of the current Random.PCG implementation is limited to 32 bits, creating UUIDs on many independent clients may lead to collisions more quickly than you think (see https://github.com/danyx23/elm-uuid/issues/10 for details)!
+Depending on your use case the randomness provided may not be enough.
+The period of the underlying random generator is high, so creating lot's of random UUIDs on one client is fine, but please be aware that since the initial random seed of the current Random implementation is limited to 32 bits, creating UUIDs on many independent clients may lead to collisions more quickly than you think (see https://github.com/danyx23/elm-uuid/issues/10 for details)!